msh9/codinginthetrenches.com/content/2013/on-the-use-of-aws-dynamodb.rst

    .. image:: /images/dynamodb-scan.png
     :align: center
     :alt: A query that resulted in a scan of records

+   In words the important take away from these diagrams is that data should be stored in small hunks; hash keys in DynamoDB should only identify 1 or a small number of records.
+Similarly a frequently repeated request should use a hash key to retrieve a small number of records at a time (although there are benefits to batch reads in this case).

 .. _AWS DynamoDB: http://aws.amazon.com/dynamodb/
 .. _PaaS: http://en.wikipedia.org/wiki/Platform_as_a_service